rishabnayak/pHarmr/README.md

 their environment scripts with others, sharing their first-hand knowledge growing that particular plant.

 ### What did you build it with?
-Front-End framework is Vue.js, while the server is run on Adafruit.
-Our sensors connect to our Raspberry-Pi which in turn sends the sensor information to Adafruit.
+Our Front-End was built with Vue.js, which runs as a serverless app on Firebase.
+The IoT server is run by Adafruit.
+Our sensors connect to the Pi, which in turn sends the sensor information to Adafruit.
 Using XMLHttpRequests, we are able to poll from the server to retrieve the sensor data.